RoadieHQ/marketing-site/content/docs/details/accessing-aws-resources/index.md

 8. For the ”Role Name” enter: ”<mycompany>-roadie-read-only-role”

-> Note: ”<mycompany>” should be replaced by the lower cased value of your company (e.g. "mycompany-roadie-read-only-role") and should follow the convention highlighted above.
+⚠️ ”<mycompany>” should be replaced by the lower cased value of your company (e.g. "mycompany-roadie-read-only-role") and should follow the convention highlighted above.
 If it does not follow the convention, the role cannot be assumed.
 This is for security reasons.

 9. For the ”Role description” enter a description such as: